Home Reversion Plans & Schemes

 Independent Mortgage Advisor

-Home reversion plans were once the only equity release option for people looking to access their property wealth in the form of cash.
-Now that there are other, more flexible options, they are declining in popularity, but they are still offered by some providers.
+Home reversion plans were once the only equity release option for people looking to access their property wealth in cash.
+Now that there are other, more flexible options, they are declining in popularity, but some providers still offer them.

-If you’re considering home reversion, we’ll explain how it works, why it’s no longer as popular, and what your other options are.
+If you’re considering home reversion, we’ll explain how it works, why it’s no longer as popular, and your other options.

 What is a home reversion plan?

-It’s a type of equity release and a way of selling your home while you remain living in it.
-You can sell the whole property to a specialist equity release provider (i.e. a full reversion) of just part of it (i.e. a part reversion) for either a cash lump sum or regular payments, or a combination of the two.
+It’s a type of equity release that allows you to sell your home while you remain living in it.
+You can sell the whole property to a specialist equity release provider (a full reversion) or just part of it (a part reversion) for either a cash lump sum, regular payments, or a combination of the two.

-You’ll be given a lifetime lease, allowing you to live in the home until you die or move out.
-This will often be rent-free, though some plans involve paying monthly rent.
+You’ll be given a lifetime lease to live in the home until you die or move out.
+This lease is often rent-free, though some plans involve paying monthly rent.

 The amount you’ll receive is usually between 30% and 60% of the market value of your home.
 The older you are, the higher your offer will be.
 You might also receive a higher offer if you have certain life-limiting health conditions.

-Home reversion plans are not usually recommended by experts and financial advisers.
-This is because other alternatives also allow you to live in your home until you die while accessing your property wealth, without selling the property, which is generally considered preferable.
+Experts and financial advisers do not usually recommend home reversion plans.
+Other alternatives, which allow you to live in your home until you die while accessing your property wealth without selling it, are generally considered preferable.

 Eligibility criteria